Getting started with clickers

 Clickers in the classroom

-A short PowerPoint presentation has been prepared to help you introduce your students to the use of clickers - we strongly recommend you use this on the first day of class so everyone has a chance to practice using the devices (including you).
+A short presentation has been prepared to help you introduce your students to the use of clickers - we strongly recommend you include this in your first session.
+By sharing this information with students via Moodle or Canvas, as it contains the instructions they need to follow to register with Turning Point.

 Here's a short checklist of what to go over with your students: